greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 CHANGE LOG:

-0.9.0 Build 1714
+1.0.0 build 1740

-We changed the version to 0.9.0 as the amount of features in 0.8.1 was more than planned.
+We changed the version to 1.0.0, after 5 year the version should no longer have a "beta" feeling!

 Bugs resolved:
 * Fixed a problem with the window preview, if the window had a small height, when using the context menu (Windows Vista and later)